Nasty Habits (Once Upon a Time)

+Title card

+Henry dances wildly around an open campfire in the Enchanted Forest.

 Plot

-Opening Sequence

-Henry wildly dances around an open fire.

 In the Characters' Past

-In the Enchanted Forest, Rumplestilstkin comes home with a gift, which is a knife for Baelfire, which belonged to one of his victims.
-Baelfire doesn't want gifts; he wants to leave, go out, and have friends.
-Unfortunately, Rumplestiltskin insists he cannot leave their house for his own safety since he is now the anointed "Dark One" before he roams off.
-But hours later Rumplestiltskin returns home and discovers Baelfire missing.
+In the Enchanted Forest, Rumpelstiltskin comes home with a gift, which is a knife for Baelfire, which belonged to one of his victims.
+Baelfire does not want gifts; he wants to leave, go out, and have friends.
+Unfortunately, Rumpelstiltskin insists he cannot leave their house for his own safety since he is now the anointed "Dark One" before he roams off.
+But hours later Rumpelstiltskin returns home and discovers Baelfire missing.
 He tracks him to a village, where the villagers explain that their children are missing as well, lured out of their beds by a Pied Piper in the night.
-This gives Rumplestiltskin a plan to confront the individual as he waits in the night until he hears the piper's call and moments later witnesses children climbing out windows and following the music.
-Rumplestiltskin then discovers a group of children masked and costumed, dancing wildly around a fire.
+This gives Rumpelstiltskin a plan to confront the individual as he waits in the night until he hears the piper's call and moments later witnesses children climbing out windows and following the music.
+Rumpelstiltskin then discovers a group of children masked and costumed, dancing wildly around a fire.

 He then tries to find Baelfire amongst the children, and confronts the Pied Piper, who is revealed to be Peter Pan, an old acquaintance of Rumplestiltskin's.
 After saying it has been a long time, Pan explains that only boys who feel unloved can hear his pipe, which is why Rumplestiltskin can hear him.
 Pan dares Rumplestiltskin to ask Baelfire if he wants to go back home with him or stay with Pan, stating that Rumple is afraid of what his son's answer might be.
 But Rumplestiltskin finds Baelfire, and uses his magic to take him back to their home.
 Rumplestiltskin tries to explain that Pan wanted to hurt him, as Rumplestiltskin has known Pan since he was a boy and that he betrayed him.
 Baelfire reveals Pan told him about the deal, that if he had been asked to go home, he would have.
 However his father didn't ask.